Course and credit information

 IP (in progress)

-The grade IP (in progress) is given only for specific courses (such as independent study, thesis, dissertation, practicum, or internship) that may have a span two or more semesters.
+The grade IP (in progress) is given only for specific courses (such as independent study, thesis, dissertation, practicum, or internship) that may have a span of two or more semesters.

 Information on repeated courses' eligibility for financial aid is available on the Financial Aid web pages.
 If the student repeats a course taken at another institution, only the credits earned at Roosevelt will be computed in the cumulative credits and grade point average.

 The university reserves the right to cancel classes.
-If a student is registered for a class that is cancelled, that student will be dropped automatically and will receive advising assistance in selecting an alternative course.
+If a student is registered for a class that is canceled, that student will be dropped automatically and will receive advising assistance in selecting an alternative course.
 If a suitable alternative course cannot be found, the student will receive a full tuition credit.
 Financial aid students should consult their counselors about implications for their aid.